-Step one is simply to formulate a few questions and think about possible answers.
-When your practice segment is finished, don’t just go get a drink and a snack and let your mind wander.
+Step one is to formulate a few questions and think about possible answers.
+When your practice segment is finished, don’t just get a drink and a snack and let your mind wander.
 Instead, get a drink and snack and THINK.
 Begin reflecting on your performance.

 Reflecting on our performance is a vital but often missing link in our road to improvement.
 Quality reflection is more than just thinking.
 Quality reflection also includes talking and writing.
-Thinking, talking, and writing is the essential components of quality reflection.
+Thinking, speaking, and writing is the essential components of quality reflection.

 I wonder what the impact on my skill might be if I regularly reflected on my performance?
 If I didn’t just do it, but thought, talked and wrote about what I did?

 Who is Your Biggest Fan?

 You should be your biggest fan!